-We have successfully completed our Phase I development of AV-101, our prodrug candidate for the treatment of neuropathic pain and, potentially, depression, epilepsy and Parkinson's disease.
+We have successfully completed our Phase I development of AV-101, our pro-drug candidate for the treatment of neuropathic pain and, potentially, depression and other neurological conditions.
 Our NIH grant related to AV-101 expired in its normal course on June 30, 2012.
 We had drawn the maximum amount available under the grant prior to its expiration.
 Revenue associated with our earlier subcontract research arrangement terminated in May 2012.
 We had no other grant or contract revenue sources during the fiscal year ended March 31, 2014.